 Everyone talks about Railay Beach.
-But did you know that there are actually 4 beaches in Railay?
-Yep, not 1 but 4 stunning beaches in one location!
-Railay really is a beautiful place and well worth a visit as part of your Thailand itinerary.
+But did you know that there are actually four beaches in Railay?
+Yep, not one but four stunning beaches in one location!
+Railay Beach really is a beautiful place and well worth a visit as part of your Thailand itinerary.

 In this post, I will explain all about the beaches in Railay, the differences between them, how to get there and where to stay.

 Railay Beach is in the Krabi province of Thailand.
 It is a peninsula on the west coast of Thailand where huge limestone cliffs provide a stunning backdrop to stunning beaches.